ChartsCSS/ChartsCSS.org/src/docs/usage.md

 The biggest advantage this framework has to offer is the ability to [customize](/customization/) visibility using CSS.
 Select any HTML element inside the `<table>` and add your own CSS rules.

-Use either an `id` or a `class` for your custom styles.
+Use either an `id` or a `class` attribute for your custom styles.
 In any case, you need to know basic concepts like CSS specificity, and know when one rule overrides the other.

-The `id` can be applied to the `<table>` element:
+The `id` attribute can be applied to the `<table>` element:

 ```html{1}
 <table class="charts-css bar ..." id="my-chart">